bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

 example, you could specify a particular class be declared for all Linux systems, or all Solaris systems, or all systems at a particular location, or that are a part of a particular department.
-The call to hiera_include('classes') will build up a list of classes to apply for a node, but it can assembly this list of classes from all levels throughout your hierarchy if you've declared classes at multiple levels.
+The call to hiera_include('classes') will build up a list of classes to apply for a node, but it can assemble this list of classes from all levels throughout your hierarchy if you've declared classes at multiple levels.

-With your Hiera config (hiera.yaml) already setup, you'd need to put somewhere within your hierarchy a yaml file containing:
+With your Hiera config (hiera.yaml) already setup, you'd need to put somewhere within your hierarchy a yaml file containing such as the following:

 ```yaml
 ---